 Captain Karam Chowdhury has distinguished himself during his 15 years of law enforcement career.
-Chowdhury was born in Bangladesh and migrated to the United States in 1993 at an early age.
-Chowdhury knew with hard work and dedication, anyone can achieve the American dream.
-Chowdhury knew that being a minority would have its own challenges in school and in the career he chose.
-Chowdhury graduated from Newtown High School in 1998 and graduated from Brooklyn College with a Bachelor’s of Science degree in 2002.
-Chowdhury always had a passion for helping people and in 2005 he joined The New York City Police Department.
-Chowdhury as a Police officer was assigned to the 115 Precinct.
-115 Precinct has a diverse neighborhood consisting of people from Hispanic and Asian origin.
-Chowdhury was one of the very few Bangladeshi’s serving in the NYPD in 2005.
-Very early on in Chowdhury’s career, he was involved in promoting his culture along with becoming the voice of underrepresented groups.
-Chowdhury knew that he had to get involved and attain ranks in NYPD to increase diversity.
-In 2013 Chowdhury was one of the very first Bangladeshi to attain the rank of Sergeant.
-As a Sergeant, Chowdhury patrolled the 48 Precinct.
+He was born in Bangladesh and immigrated to the United States in 1993 at an early age.
+Capt.
+Chowdhury knew that with hard work and dedication, anyone can achieve the American dream.
+Capt.
+Chowdhury knew that being a minority would have its challenges in school and in the career he chose.
+He graduated from Newtown High School in 1998 and graduated from Brooklyn College with a Bachelor degree in Science in 2002.
+Capt.
+Chowdhury always had a passion for helping people and added that into a profession by joining the New York City Police Department in 2005.
+During his carrier, Capt.
+Chowdhury was first assigned to the 115th Precinct as a police officer.
+115th Precinct has a diverse neighborhood consisting of people of Hispanic and Asian origin.
+He was one of the very few Bangladeshis who joined the NYPD during that time frame.
+Very early on in Capt.
+Chowdhury’s career, he was involved in promoting his culture along with becoming the voice of underrepresented groups.
+Capt.
+Chowdhury knew that he had to get involved and attain higher ranks in NYPD to increase more diversity with in the police department.
+In 2013, he was one of the very first Bangladeshis to attain the rank of Sergeant.
+As a Sergeant, he patrolled the 48th Precinct.
+Capt.
 Chowdhury worked as the Desk Officer, Patrol Supervisor, Field Training Supervisor, and Special Projects Supervisor.
-Chowdhury was very passionate about his subordinates and he wanted to be a leader known for his honesty and integrity.
-Chowdhury motivated his subordinates to attain ranks by passing civil service exams or choosing the path to becoming a Detective.
-Chowdhury used the challenges he faced and turned it into educational knowledge for others.
+Capt.
+Chowdhury was very passionate about his subordinates and he wanted to be a good Role model known for his hard work,honesty and integrity.
+He had motivated his subordinates to attain many ranks by passing civil service exams or by choosing the path to become Detectives.
+He used the challenges he faced and turned them into educational knowledge for others.
+Capt.
 Chowdhury knew he had to lead by example and in 2016 he became a Lieutenant.
-Being a Lieutenant, Chowdhury faced many obstacles.
-Chowdhury noticed that even though NYPD had many minority officers, the upper NYPD Executive Management needed to be diversified.
-Many minority officers did not feel confident enough to pass the NYPD supervisors test and needed help.
-Chowdhury became involved in helping members of NYPD study and because of his hard work more than 30 officers passed the NYPD supervisory test thus achieving the rank of Sergeant.
-Chowdhury became a voice for diversity, and he knew that he had to become a Captain not only for himself but to pave the pathways for others.
-In November 2019 Chowdhury was promoted to Captain.
-Chowdhury was only the 3rd Bangladeshi Captain.
-Chowdhury is currently the Executive Officer of the 114th Precinct.
-Chowdhury is married to Begum Chowdhury, and they have an amazing son Sarim Chowdhury.
-Chowdhury continues to work hard to gap the bridge between the Community and the Police Department.
-Chowdhury continues to motivate others and always there to lend a helping hand.
-Chowdhury is very involved with the community and currently serves as the President of the Bangladeshi American Police Association.
+Being a Lieutenant, he faced many obstacles.
+He noticed that even though NYPD had many minority officers, the upper NYPD Executive Management needed to be more diversified.
+Many minority officers did not feel confident enough to pass the NYPD supervisor's test and needed help.
+Capt.
+Chowdhury became involved in helping those members of the NYPD to study.
+Because of his hard work, more than 30 police officers passed the NYPD supervisory civil service exam.
+Capt.
+Chowdhury became the voice for diversity and he knew that he had to become a Captain, not only for himself, but to pave the pathways for others.
+In November 2019, he was promoted to Captain.
+He is currently serving as the Executive Officer of the 114th Precinct.
+Capt.
+Chowdhury is happily married with one son.